-- 72.2.1 Area of the lot, and the dimensions and angles or bearing of all lot lines; - 72.2.2 The height, dimensions, use, gross floor area, buildingl structure coverage, and location of all buildings and other structures, whether existing or proposed; - 72.2.3 The location, area and dimensions of off-street parking and loading spaces, any construction required in connection therewith and the means of access to the spaces; - 72.2.4 The location of any existing or proposed wells and private sewage disposal system; - 72.2.5 The location, area and dimensions of any signs, outside storage areas, site development and landscaping that are subject to the provisions of these regulations; - 72.2.6 In the Flood Plain Zone, flood plain boundary and elevation data as specified in Paragraph 54.2.3; - 72.2.7 Within one hundred feet (100') of any wetlands, water body or related embayments and in all other cases that involve a disturbed area of one half (1/2) acre or more, all construction, including dwellings, will make provision for soil erosion and sediment control in accordance with Section 66, unless a separate Soil Erosion & Sediment Control Plan is submitted. - 72.2.8 Such additional information as may be necessary to determine compliance with the provisions of these regulations.
+- 72.2.1 Area of the lot, and the dimensions and angles or bearing of all lot lines; - 72.2.2 The height, dimensions, use, gross floor area, building structure coverage, and location of all buildings and other structures, whether existing or proposed; - 72.2.3 The location, area and dimensions of off-street parking and loading spaces, any construction required in connection therewith and the means of access to the spaces; - 72.2.4 The location of any existing or proposed wells and private sewage disposal system; - 72.2.5 The location, area and dimensions of any signs, outside storage areas, site development and landscaping that are subject to the provisions of these regulations; - 72.2.6 In a Federal Emergency Management Agency (FEMA) designated A, AE and VE zones, including areas designated as a floodway and the VE Zone and Coastal AE Zone bounded by a line labeled "Limit of Moderate Wave Action" (LiMWA) also identified as the coastal high-hazard area on the Flood Insurance Rate Map (FIRM) for the Town of Old Saybrook published from time to time by FEMA flood plain boundary and elevation data as specified in Paragraph 72.2.7; - 72.2.7 Within one hundred feet (100') of any wetlands, water body or related embayments and in all other cases that involve a disturbed area of one half (1/2) acre or more, all construction, including dwellings, will make provision for soil erosion and sediment control in accordance with Section 66, unless a separate Soil Erosion & Sediment Control Plan is submitted. - 72.2.8 Such additional information as may be necessary to determine compliance with the provisions of these regulations.
 In addition, other plans, drawings, data, and statements necessary to determine compliance with the provisions of these regulations will accompany the application.
 For proposed construction involving only interior alterations, or exterior alterations with no enlargement or extension of the building or structure, the Enforcement Officer may waive the required submission of a plan drawing.
-A land surveyor or engineer, licensed to practice in the State of Connecticut, will prepare and certify applications that pertain to nonconforming buildings or structures or a nonconforming lot.
+A land surveyor or engineer, licensed to practice in the State of

+Connecticut, will prepare and certify applications that pertain to nonconforming buildings or structures or a nonconforming lot.